 · Savor daily "faith-builder" practices to strengthen your confidence in God's love and purposes for you, no matter what happens

-Michael New, Ph.D. is a research associate at the Busch School of Business at The Catholic University of America as well as an Associate Scholar at the Charlotte Lozier Institute.
+Michael New, Ph.D. is Senior Associate Scholar at the Charlotte Lozier Institute and Assistant Professor of Practice at The Catholic University of America.
 Additionally, he is a Fellow with the Witherspoon Institute, Princeton, New Jersey.
 Dr. New has both a Ph.D. in Political Science and a Master’s Degree in Statistics from Stanford University.
 He has served as a post-doctoral fellow at the Harvard-MIT data center and a lecturer at the University of Massachusetts, Boston.
 His articles have appeared in various peer-reviewed journals, three of which have examined the impact of state-level abortion legislation.

 Astrophysicist Jeff Zweerink is a research scholar at Reasons to Believe.
 He earned a PhD in astrophysics from Iowa State University.
 His writing and speaking encourage people to consider the connection between Scripture’s truth and scientific evidence.
 He is the author of Escaping the Beginning?, Is There Life Out There?, and Who’s Afraid of the Multiverse?, and coauthor of Building Bridges and the Impact Events student devotional series.
 Jeff is also a project scientist at UCLA.